-A notice of the Regional and Local Plan will be posted on the TENCO WDB and local ADD's websites.
-A notice will be emailed to all partner agency representatives, board members, committee members, local elected officials, legislatures, and other identified interested parties, including secondary and post-secondary institutions.
+A notice of the Regional and Local Plan will be posted on the TENCO WDB websites.
+A notice will be emailed to all partner agency representatives, board members, committee members, elected officials, and other identified interested parties, including secondary and post-secondary institutions.
 The Business Service Team will announce the public comment period for the East Region at local events, such as Chamber functions.
 A notification will be placed at the front desk of each KY Career Center - TENCO.